Plumbing Backflow Prevention — Norway, MI

-For backflow prevention in Norway, the local details decide which parts actually last.
-Set in Michigan's continental-climate region — a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons — homes here contend with freeze-thaw cycles that crack pipe and split fittings and deep winter cold that freezes exposed and uninsulated supply lines, so we spec corrosion- and climate-rated pipe, fittings, and water heaters rather than whatever's cheapest on the shelf.
+Around Norway, backflow prevention done right accounts for what the local environment does to plumbing.
+Set in Michigan's continental-climate region — a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons — homes here contend with freeze-thaw cycles that crack pipe and split fittings and deep winter cold that freezes exposed and uninsulated supply lines, so we spec corrosion- and climate-rated pipe, fittings, and fixtures rather than whatever's cheapest on the shelf.
 The failures we see most around Dickinson County are corroded service lines from road salt and groundwater and burst supply lines during deep winter freezes, and our backflow prevention trucks are stocked for them.
-With 79% of local homes built before 1980, original galvanized pipe and aging water heaters past their service life are common — we size every fix to the system in front of us.
+With 79% of local homes built before 1980, original galvanized pipe and aging fixtures past their service life are common — we size every fix to the system in front of us.

-Norway sits in Michigan's continental-climate region, which brings a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons.
-For a home's plumbing that means contending with freeze-thaw cycles that crack pipe and split fittings, deep winter cold that freezes exposed and uninsulated supply lines, and summer heat and humidity that strain water heaters and sweat pipes — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Weather in Norway is set by Michigan's continental-climate region: a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons.
+The plumbing consequences are freeze-thaw cycles that crack pipe and split fittings, deep winter cold that freezes exposed and uninsulated supply lines, and summer heat and humidity that strain water heaters and sweat pipes, so pipe, fittings, and equipment all get specced corrosion- and freeze-rated for these conditions.

 You have an irrigation system